ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 *Update:* The initial version of this post partially mentioned rdoc-6.1.1.gem, which was still vulnerable.
 Please make sure that you install rdoc-6.1.2 or later.

 Regarding the development version (master branch), update to its HEAD.

-## Required actions

-RDoc is a static documentation generation tool.
-Patching the tool itself is insufficient to mitigate these vulnerabilities.

-RDoc documentations generated with previous versions have to be re-generated it with newer RDoc.

 ## Credits